The Way I Write Part 2: Evolution

 • Flesch-Kincaid Grade Level: 9.1

 That’s a definite improvement, and it’s getting closer to what you might actually find in popular fiction, especially fantasy.
 One interesting thing here is that you see a divergence of styles.
-The first excerpt is the beginning of how I writing everything but fantasy, and the excerpt above is the beginnings of a style I use for things like Privateer Press and the steam-powered fantasy setting of the Iron Kingdoms.
+The first excerpt is the beginning of how I writing everything but fantasy, and the excerpt above is the beginnings of a style I used at Privateer Press for the steam-powered fantasy setting of the Iron Kingdoms.

-I think there is definite improvement in these two excerpts over the very early ones from the first post.
-The work is becoming less wordy, more readable, and, dare I say, more publishable (but not actually publishable) than what I was doing a few years earlier.
-So, yeah, I’d call this improvement, evolution, or, you know, positive yardage.
+There’s improvement in these two excerpts over the very early ones from the first post.
+The work is becoming less wordy, more readable, and, dare I say, more publishable (but not actually publishable yet) than what I was doing a few years earlier.
+So, yeah, I’d call this improvement, positive yardage, or, you know, an evolution.
 For reference here are the readability score and dates for the excerpts we’ve covered so far.

-Next week we’ll continue on and look at some of the first short stories I actually published and see if those readability scores improve further.
+Next time we’ll look at some of the first short stories I actually published and see if those readability scores improve further.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.